 - Any other immunosuppressant/biologic trial medication prescribed by your doctor as part of a clinical trial

-If you are taking any of the above medicines, your risk is moderate unless you are:
+If you are taking any of the above medicines or are in the 'other' group, your risk is moderate unless you are:

 - over 70 years old

 - or have another health condition as listed in the 'high risk' group

 In which case you will be classified as highest risk.

 People in the moderate group do still have a slightly increased risk of serious complications from coronavirus.
 Therefore, even though you’re still able to follow the current government guidelines on social distancing, you should take all possible precautions when out, and stay home when possible.
 As much as you can, try to shop for groceries online and work from home.
 See our terminology guide below for more help understanding how to practice strict social distancing.

 You may already be used to taking extra precautions because of the medicine you take.
 For example, people taking azathioprine can be out in the sun, but are encouraged to be extra careful about sun protection.
 ‘Strict social distancing’ should be approached in a similar way – while it is safe to participate in the same activities as the general population, be mindful that your risk is slightly higher than other people, and always take extra care.
 See our blog for tips about going outside during the pandemic.

 If you are taking any of the medicines listed below, and if you do not fall into the highest and moderate risk categories above your risk is the same as the general population and you should follow the government's advice on staying alert and social distancing.
 This includes people who do not take any medicines for their Crohn's or Colitis, or stopped taking any of the medicines in the moderate risk column more than three months ago.

 - Rectal therapies (e.g. steroid or 5-ASA suppositories or enemas)